Kotlin/kotlin-by-example/examples/01_introduction/02_Functions.md

 2. A function that takes a second [optional parameter with default value](https://kotlinlang.org/docs/reference/functions.html#default-arguments) `Info`.
 The return type is omitted, meaning that it's actually `Unit`.
 3. A function that returns an integer.
 4. A single-expression function that returns an integer (inferred).
-5. Calling the first function with the agrument `Hello`.
+5. Calls the first function with the agrument `Hello`.
-6. Calling the function with two parameters, passing values for both of them.
+6. Calls the function with two parameters, passing values for both of them.
-7. Calling the same function omitting the second one.
+7. Calls the same function omitting the second one.
 The default value `Info` is used.
-8. Calling the same function using [named arguments](https://kotlinlang.org/docs/reference/functions.html#named-arguments) and changing the order of the arguments.
+8. Calls the same function using [named arguments](https://kotlinlang.org/docs/reference/functions.html#named-arguments) and changing the order of the arguments.
-9. Printing the result of a function call.
+9. Prints the result of a function call.

 ### Infix Functions